This one-year award is designed to support weaver makers who are looking to develop their craft and business.

 About Awards & Bursaries at Cockpit

-All awards and bursaries at Cockpit include studio space, business support and membership of a vibrant craft community, giving successful makers the space and time to develop their profile, grow their business or practice, and increase profitability.
-We are looking for applicants who demonstrate entrepreneurial spirit, creative excellence and highly developed craft skills.
+All awards and bursaries at Cockpit include subsidised shared studio space, business support, and membership in a vibrant craft community, giving successful makers the space and time to develop their profile, grow their business or practice, and increase profitability.
+We are looking for applicants who demonstrate entrepreneurial spirit, creative excellence, and highly developed craft skills.

 Please note: